FelixGrabler/MultiChecker/README.md

 To add or change content:

-- Edit `data/questions.txt` for multiple choice
+- Edit or add question files in `data/questions/` for multiple choice questions, and update `data/questions/index.json` to include new files
 - Edit `data/flashcards.json` for definitions
 - Edit `data/examples.json` and place new images in `data/media/` for tasks